 | AAAA | Domain → IPv6 address |

-| CNAME | Alias from one domain to another |
+| CNAME | Alias from one name to another |

-| MX | Mail server for the domain |
+| MX | Mail server for the domain (with priority) |

-| TXT | Arbitrary text — SPF, DKIM, verification |
+| TXT | Arbitrary text — SPF, DKIM, domain verification |

 | NS | Authoritative nameservers for the domain |